 To whom was the Law given?
 When God gave the Law, starting with the Ten Commandments, He told Moses to come to Mount Sinai [Exodus 19:3].
 This is the beginning of the Law; what the Lord said before the first commandment.
 “I am the Lord thy God, which have brought thee out of the land of Egypt, out of the house of bondage” [Exodus 20:2].
 By this statement alone one must know that the Law was for and to the Jews.
 In fact, later Moses was to “Speak unto the children of Israel” [Exodus 25:2].

 What were some of the reasons Jesus had to bring the Law to an end?
-The following show us why we should be glad that we do not have keep the Law.
+The following shows us why we should be glad that we do not have to keep the Law.

 Separate from God